-The KS:CPC is an educational program originally developed by the South Australian government and suitable for children and young people aged 3 years to Year 12.
+The KS:CPC is an educational program originally developed by the South Australian government and suitable for children and young people aged three years to Year 12.
 The curriculum covers topics including learning to recognise abuse, developing ways of protecting themselves from abuse, and appropriate/inappropriate physical contact.
 Broadly speaking, it also encompasses rights, relationships, responsibilities and ethical behaviour.

-AISWA runs the course as a professional learning seminar.
+AlSWA runs the course as a professional learning seminar.
 Participants are given the opportunity to familiarise themselves with the resources, experience some of the lessons and activities, explore ways to aid their students' understanding of the curriculum and devise methods of integrating the material into each learning area.

-KS:CPC enables the school to meet the requirement to provide a protective behaviours and sexual abuse prevention education to all students, as per the Department of Education Non-Government Registration Standard 10.6: "All students receive a protective behaviours and sexual abuse education."
-It is a one day course which is compulsory for all GMAS teaching staff.
+KS:CPC enables the school to meet the requirement to provide a protective behaviours and sexual abuse prevention education to all students, as per the NGSR Standard 10.6: "All students receive a protective behaviours and sexual abuse education."
+It is a one-day course which is compulsory for all GMAS teaching staff and they undertake refresher training on an annual basis.